cristiansierraa/InternetSecurity/Week 05.md

 # Preparation
-Attack Windows 2008 server again but this time use Metasploit or Armitage do the following: Dump Passwords Hashes from the server and then escalate a user's privilege to add them to local administrator group.
+Attack Windows 2008 Server again but this time use Metasploit or Armitage do the following: Dump Passwords Hashes from the server and then escalate a user's privilege to add them to local administrator group.

 ### Proof: Dumped & Cracked Password Files Hashes
 ![dumped and cracked the hashes](https://user-images.githubusercontent.com/26984030/27212808-7d7a25e0-5217-11e7-8730-5d4a142e6722.PNG)